kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 In most scenarios, users can use the label keyed with `pod-template-hash` added automatically by the Deployment controller to distinguish between different revisions in a single Deployment.
-But for more complex scenarios (eg. Pod(Anti)Affinity associating two deployments at the same time), users are responsible for providing common labels to identify which pods should be grouped.
+But for more complex scenarios (e.g., Pod(Anti)Affinity associating two deployments at the same time), users are responsible for providing common labels to identify which pods should be grouped.

 ### Risks and Mitigations